-Undergraduate research is a cornerstone of academic life at Buffalo State.
-As an institution, the university backs its commitment by putting substantial financial resources behind faculty-mentored undergraduate research.
-The Undergraduate Research Office promotes, supports, and funds undergraduate research in all academic areas—from the sciences to the arts—and for all committed students.
+Undergraduate and Graduate research is a cornerstone of academic life at Buffalo State.
+As an institution, the university backs its commitment by putting substantial financial resources behind faculty-mentored research.
+Faculty blend instruction and research activities, encouraging and guiding graduate students to pursue their interests and foster critical thinking and writing skills.
+The Undergraduate Research Office promotes, supports, and funds undergraduate research in all academic areas.
 More than 400 students present their research through posters and performances each year at the Student Research and Creativity Celebration.
 They also compete for Undergraduate Summer Research Fellowships, which support eight weeks of paid research activity.

 There are usually three graduate assistantship positions available within the School of Education each academic year.
 Each position requires 20 hours/week.
 Overall duties may include: conduct academic research; complete written reports; assist with orientation, advisement, information sessions, and events; develop and maintain databases and related reports regarding student applications, admissions, retention, and graduation; develop and facilitate seminars and presentations; maintain websites using template system; communicate and gather information from alumni.
 As they become available, open positions are posted to the Human Resources website.